ltrgoddard/thesis/temp.markdown

 present tense, would not seem out of place in Chapter 10, on ‘Advertising’, of the *May Day Manifesto*:

-> The standardization of goods effected by mass production meant that
+> \singlespacing The standardization of goods effected by mass
-> advertising was needed to create illusory differences, a distinctive
+> production meant that advertising was needed to create illusory
-> ‘emotional aura’ for each brand (of cigarettes, for instance). \[…\]
+> differences, a distinctive ‘emotional aura’ for each brand (of
-> Advertising encouraged people to define the good life in materialistic
+> cigarettes, for instance). \[…\] Advertising encouraged people to
-> terms.
-Advertising pandered to bad desires and manufactured new
+> define the good life in materialistic terms.
+Advertising pandered to
-> ones.[^149]
+> bad desires and manufactured new ones.[^149]

 \noindent That Prynne’s work is concerned with the manufacture of such ‘bad desires’ is clear.
 If this attitude can plausibly be linked to a